State Programs for Undergraduate Students

 Florida Resident Access Grant (FRAG)

 This program is a non-need based grant funded by the State of Florida.
 The FRAG provides tuition assistance to full-time (12 credits or more per semester) students from Florida attending private, independent colleges and universities located in the state.
 A student must be a permanent resident of Florida (for other than educational purposes) for at least 12 consecutive months prior to the semester of enrollment.
 Dependent students eligibility is based on a parent’s Florida residency requirement.
 This program provides approximately $2,150 per academic year, subject to state budget appropriations.
 Effective Fall 2011 al eligible Students must complete the Free Application for Federal Student Aid (FAFSA) to be considered for the FRAG award.
 The Office of Financial Aid assumes from the information you submitted on the FAFSA that you appear eligible.
 Final eligibility is subject to confirmation from the State Agency.
-If you are a prior year recipient, you must have earned 24 credits by the end of the Spring term aand have a cumulative 2.0 GPA to maintain eligibility.
+If you are a prior year recipient, you must have earned 24 credits by the end of the spring term and have a cumulative 2.0 GPA to maintain eligibility.

 Florida Student Assistance Grant (FSAG)